felixivance/moringa-containerization/kubernetes/explanation.md

 # Kubernetes Deployment

-we deploy the YOLO web application on google Kubernetes cluster.
+Deployment of the application on google Kubernetes cluster.

 ## Breakdown of Deployment Steps